 The BOP continues to work at growing its existing recycling program.
-As of September 30, 2016, the BOP diverted approximately 38.5 percent of its waste from landfills.
-The total landfill wastes poundage was 113,138,248, including construction and demolition waste.
-Recycled poundage was 70,780,055, including composted and recycled construction and demolition waste.
-The BOP continues to strive to achieve a fifty percent solid waste diversion.
-Data is collected each quarter from all sites to monitor progress.
-BOP Central Office is working with the new Regional Environmental and Safety Compliance Administrators to aid in developing the recycling programs by region.
-The recycling web page continues to be regularly updated with information developed by the recycling committee and information provided by institutions.
+As of December 31, 2018, the BOP diverted approximately 38.0 percent of its solid waste from landfills and 53.2 percent of construction and demolition debris.
+The total solid waste landfill poundage was 154,309,326.
+Recycled poundage was 94,458,385 including composted waste and waste-to-energy.
+The total construction and demolition debris landfill poundage was 5,782,886 and recycling poundage, including waste-to-energy was 6,575,904.
+The BOP continues to strive to achieve a fifty percent solid waste landfill diversion.
+Data are collected each quarter from all sites to monitor progress.
+Information on difficult to recycle items is being passed between institutions located in close geographic areas to facilitate recycling of more difficult items.
+Institution specific activities such as equipment failure, long lock downs, and mass shakedowns impacted solid waste diversion in the last quarter.